 For some people, choosing a radiology fellowship is easy.
-They may have known they wanted to be an interventional radiologist or pediatric radiologist since they were 2 years old.
+They may have known they wanted to be an interventional radiologist or pediatric radiologist since they were two years old.
 But, for the majority of us, it is a more challenging decision.
-And, it is a decision that cannot be taken lightly.
-It has a direct effect on the type of practice (generalist or specialist), your lifestyle (academic vs. private practice), location (rural vs. urban), the types of people that you will see on a daily basis (direct patient care vs. indirect patient care), and more!
+And it is a decision that you cannot take lightly.
+It has a direct effect on the type of practice (generalist or specialist), your lifestyle (academic vs. private practice), location (rural vs. urban), the types of people that you will see daily (direct patient care vs. indirect patient care), and more!

 So, I have come up with some guidelines for making this agonizing choice.
-Some of this decision should be based on your personality, what kind of lifestyle you want, the desire to make a little bit more money, the need to be in a certain location, application competitiveness, and gamesmanship/trends in the different subspecialties.
-I am going to divide the radiology fellowship decision tree into these six parts and describe how you should utilize each factor in order to choose your future subspecialty area.
-Let’s start with the first factor…
+Consider basing this decision on your personality, what kind of lifestyle you want, the desire to make a little bit more money, the need to be in a particular location, application competitiveness, and gamesmanship/trends in the different subspecialties.
+I will divide the radiology fellowship decision tree into these six parts and describe how you should utilize each factor to choose your future subspecialty area.
+Let’s start with the first factor.

-You can’t deny who you are and you can’t let others make that decision for you.
-If you hate working with your hands, interventional radiology is not going to be for you, regardless of your attendings’ opinion of your performance.
-And, it behooves you not to decide to enter the field because you will be doing what you hate.
-Likewise, if you can’t stand being near patients, mammography is certainly not an appropriate specialty, even if you are great with people.
-When you take your personality type into consideration, you’ve already significantly limited the playing field.
+You can’t deny who you are, and you can’t let others make that decision for you.
+If you hate working with your hands, interventional radiology will not be for you, regardless of your attendings’ opinion of your performance.
+It behooves you not to decide to enter the field because you will be doing what you hate.
+Likewise, if you don’t like patients, mammography is undoubtedly not an appropriate specialty, even if you are adept with people.
+When you consider your personality type, you’ve already significantly limited the playing field.

-I am going to list several personality types and make a list of the appropriate possible specialties for you.
-Your own personality type may differ from the ones listed below.
-If that is the case, you should think about your own personality type and come up with a different cluster of several different fellowship options.
+I will list several personality types and make a list of the appropriate possible specialties for you.
+Your personality type may differ from the ones listed below.
+If that is the case, you should think about your personality type and develop a different cluster of several fellowship options.

 Gregarious and outgoing- General Radiology, Interventional Radiology, Mammography, Pediatric Radiology